 Caer Ruthers

-The most agreed site for many reasons, is that it sat on Birrens Hill (also known as Carruthers Hill) in the parish of Middlebie and above the old parish of Carruthers.
+The site of the Caer (Fort) sat on Birrens Hill (also known as Carruthers Hill) in the parish of Middlebie and above the old parish of Carruthers.
+It is well known locally as the site of the Caer which gave Carruthers its name.

-Interestingly, the evidence on the ‘fort’ on Birrens hill seems to confirm that something ancient was on the there.
-This ‘structure’ has been described archeologically as; the remains of an enclosure likely to date to later prehistory (most probably the end of the first millennium BC or early centuries AD).
+Interestingly, the evidence on the ‘fort’ on Birrens hill confirms that there was an ancient ‘structure’ which has been described archeologically as; the remains of an enclosure likely to date to later prehistory (most probably the end of the first millennium BC or early centuries AD).

 It also includes the remains of a later farmstead and the upper boundary dyke of a field system.
 The enclosure is subrectangular in shape with rounded corners and a probable entrance to the south.
 The later farmstead remains cluster at the South end of the enclosure and the boundary dyke follows the line of the enclosure’s East side.